-Cate and Bronte Campbell The tale of two sisters and five medals Kazan Fina
+Cate and Bronte Campbell (AUS): sisters in life and in

 Australia started the day very strong, with the Campbell sisters (Bronte and Cate) dominating the women’s 100m free and placing first and third respectively.
 Cate, 23 years old, was the defending world champion from Barcelona 2013 and had swum faster than her sibling in the semis (52.84 against 53.00 for Bronte), but things were slightly different in the final, with Bronte touching home in 52.52.
 Cate was third in 52.82, while Sarah Sjostrom (SWE), as two years ago in the Catalonian capital, got the silver in 52.70.
 The Swedish champion was already the winner of the 100m butterfly in Kazan and assured her fifth podium position at the Worlds.